Mike Gascoyne: Early roles

 In 1989 he joined McLaren as a wind tunnel aerodynamicist but only remained with the team for a single year before joining Tyrrell, who at the time were enjoying something of a renaissance with Frenchman Jean Alesi at the wheel of the 019 chassis.

 While at Tyrrell he worked for designer Harvey Postlethwaite, who came to hold Gascoyne in such regard that when Postlethwaite departed in 1991 to design the Sauber team's first Formula One car, he took the twenty-eight-year-old engineer with him to Switzerland.
 Postlethwaite's stay with the Sauber team was short, but Gascoyne remained for the first season, his Sauber C13 chassis taking 12 points during 1993.

 In late 1993 Postlethwaite returned to Tyrrell and invited Gascoyne to become deputy technical director responsible for the design of the team's 1994 car.
 Gascoyne accepted and remained with the team for four years, although lack of money severely limited his ability to produce a competitive racing car.
 When Ken Tyrrell announced his intention to sell to British American Tobacco, Gascoyne was forced to leave in the knowledge that the renamed British American Racing was to employ Malcolm Oastler as technical director.

 Jordan Grand Prix

-In June 1998 Gascoyne joined Jordan Grand Prix as technical director and immediately set about designing their 1999 car.
+In June 1998 Gascoyne joined Jordan Grand Prix as technical director replacing Gary Anderson and immediately set about designing their 1999 car.
 The season was the team's most successful in its history, finishing third in the Constructors Championship and taking two race victories.